SERVIR-Amazonia/barbados-training/landcover-mapping-gee/step-through-1.md

 # Overview

-In this workflow, we will create an archive of Landsat imagery from Landsat missions 5 through 9, filter the image archive down to a desired time period of interest, then use the data to classify land cover presence using a Random Forest classification model.
+In this workflow, we will create an archive of Landsat imagery from Landsat missions 5 through 9, filter the image archive down to a desired time period of interest, then use the data to classify land cover using a Random Forest classification model.

 Follow along by copying and pasting each code block in the lesson into your own blank script.
 At the end you will have the entire workflow saved to a script file on your own GEE account.

-# Setting up Area of Interest
+## Setting up Area of Interest

 An area of interest can be uploaded from a local shapefile, drawn on the map, or derived from a pre-existing dataset in the Earth Engine catalogue.
 Here we will use the Food and Agriculture Organization's Global Administrative Units Layer (FAO GAUL) dataset to derive our AOI.
 At the top of the code editor, type in the search bar 'FAO GAUL Global Level 0'.
 We see that it is a `FeatureCollection` containing global country boundaries.